-- A: If the events have similar registration timelines, audiences, and share common accommodation and communications strategies, units may request an exception to cover a set or series of similar events.
+- If the events have similar registration timelines, audiences, and share common accommodation and communications strategies, units may request an exception to cover a set or series of similar events.

-- A: In recognition of the extraordinary circumstances surrounding the COVID-19 public health pandemic, the ADA Coordinator’s Office may be able to provide central support for events that are unforeseeably moved online, that are not otherwise supported by existing revenue, and that are central to the ongoing mission of the university.
-Requests for this support can be addressed through an Accommodation-based exception.
+- In recognition of the extraordinary circumstances surrounding the COVID-19 public health pandemic, the ADA Coordinator’s Office may be able to provide central support for events that are unforeseeably moved online, that are not otherwise supported by existing revenue, and that are central to the ongoing mission of the university.
+Requests for this support can be addressed through an accommodation-based exception.

 - Not at this time.
 No approved tools are available that would meet our standards.
 This is a rapidly evolving field of technology and we are committed to exploring new tools as they become available.

 This depends entirely on the platform you are using to host the event.
 Zoom, for example, does record captions which can then be retrieved after the fact and downloaded with the rest of the recorded materials.
 The captions are usually provided as separate files which can be used on the platform that hosts the recorded session.
 The captions should be edited before the recording is posted: they often contain typographical errors due to the time constraints of real time captioning.